slackapi/bolt-js/docs/_basic/listening_responding_commands.md

 Commands must be acknowledged with `ack()` to inform Slack your app has received the event.

-There are two ways to respond to slash command requests.
+There are two ways to respond to slash commands.
 The first way is to use `say()`, which accepts a string or JSON payload.
 The second is `respond()` which is a utility for the `response_url`.
 These are explained in more depth in the [responding to actions](#action-respond) section.
 </div>

 ```javascript